colemanja91/chatgpt-roleplay/README.md

 I do not intend to run this app in a "production" (live, on-web) environment, due to OpenAI costs.
 But, I hope folks take the opportunity to run this locally.

+The front-end is built in React: https://github.com/colemanja91/chatgpt-roleplay-ui

+### What it does

+* Uses chat completion "system" messages to set the rules that the AI must follow
+* Sends input prompts to OpenAI, along with recent message history and system message
+  * Recent history is cutoff after some point based on the OpenAI max token limit
+* Stores message history and system message in database for future reference
+  * Allows for long-lived characters
+* Enables variable temperature
+  * Temperature controls how deterministic or random the output should be
+  * Default of 1 is used (same as ChatGPT)
+  * Enabling the appropriate option on message send will randomly select a valid temperature value to use
+  * Can help make things more interesting over time by ensuring ChatGPT doesn't always send easily-guessable responses
+* Serves functionality as a GraphQL API

 ## Setup

 ### Ruby Version